-Foundational math course designed for students with math anxiety, who have difficulty understanding and applying mathematical concepts.
-Covers percents, proportions, measurement, and basic algebra.
-Teaches math test-taking strategies and mnemonic skills for learning and recalling math operations, which can be used in subsequent math courses.
+Introduces additional foundational math concepts; designed for students with math anxiety, or who have difficulty understanding and applying mathematical concepts.
+Includes percents, proportions, measurement, and basic algebra.
+Teaches math test-taking strategies and mnemonic skills for learning and recalling math operations that can be used in subsequent math courses.
 Does not apply to the Associate Degree.